 Mark Cohen first came to the attention of the photography world in 1973 with a solo exhibition at the Museum of Modern Art, New York.
 This iconic show proved to the art world that Cohen was the heir apparent to the explosive street photography of the 60s.
-Now, after more than thirty years, Cohen’s complex and influential body of work is presented for the first time in Grim Street, an astonishing collection of Americana as original and effective as the work of Robert Frank, Garry Winogrand, or Weegee.
+Now, after the wild success of his first monograph of black-and-white work, Grim Street (powerHouse Books, 2005), Cohen’s masterful color work will be seen for the very first time.

 Mark Cohen’s numerous solo exhibitions include those at the Museum of Modern Art, New York, the Art Institute of Chicago, and the Corcoran Gallery of Art, Washington, D.C.
 His work is included in the permanent collections of the Whitney Museum of American Art, the Museum of Modern Art, and The Metropolitan Museum of Art, New York; the Corcoran Gallery of Art, Washington, D.C.; and the Fogg Museum, Cambridge.
-Cohen’s awards include a National Endowment for the Arts Fellowship and two Guggenheim Fellowships.
+Cohen’s awards include a National Endowment for the Arts fellowship and two Guggenheim fellowships.
+Cohen is the author of Grim Street (powerHouse Books, 2005).
 He lives in Wilkes-Barre, Pennsylvania.